caseyg/awesome/TOPICS.md

 ## ruby

 *   [kreuzberg-dev/kreuzberg](https://github.com/kreuzberg-dev/kreuzberg) - A polyglot document intelligence framework with a Rust core.
 Extract text, metadata, and structured information from PDFs, Office documents, images, and 76+ formats.
-Available for Rust, Python, Ruby, Java, Go, PHP, Elixir, C#, TypeScript (Node/Bun/Wasm/Deno)- or use via CLI, REST API, or MCP server.
+Available for Rust, Python, Ruby, Java, Go, PHP, Elixir, C#, R, C, TypeScript (Node/Bun/Wasm/Deno)- or use via CLI, REST API, or MCP server.

 *   [basecamp/fizzy](https://github.com/basecamp/fizzy) - Kanban as it should be.
 Not as it has been.